nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/recording_simulations.rst

 as in NEST 2.x.
 If compiled with support for `SIONlib
 <http://www.fz-juelich.de/jsc/sionlib>`_, an additional backend for
 writing binary files in parallel becomes available.
 This is especially useful on large clusters and supercomputers.
+If compiled with support for `MPI`, an additional backend for exchange data with MPI communication becomes available.
+This is useful in the case of co-simulation.

 Changes
 ^^^^^^^